NCBI-Hackathons/rnaseqview/README.md

 1. Get data for an SRR accession from NCBI SRA
 2. Count reads for each gene and normalize expression values to TPM units
 3. Get genomic coordinates for each gene from the NCBI Homo sapiens Annotation Release
-4. Format genomic coordinates for each gene and output JSON used by Ideogram.js
+4. Format coordinates and TPM values for each gene into JSON used by Ideogram.js

 ## Counter
 ### Counter dependencies